 We want this to be a “win-win” situation.
 So we only want to get paid if we bring you value in the form of finding a personal finance option that works for you.
 Not by selling your data.
-Credible receives compensation by the lender if you finish the loan process and a loan is disbursed.
+Credible receives compensation when we help you find the best product from one of our lending partners.
 The amount of our compensation does not impact how and where lenders appear on our site, and Credible charges you no fees of any sort.
 Some lenders may take traffic sources into account when offering credit terms.

 Home improvement loans

 We want this to be a “win-win” situation.
 So we only want to get paid if we bring you value in the form of finding a personal finance option that works for you.
 Not by selling your data.
-Credible receives compensation by the lender if you finish the loan process and a loan is disbursed.
+Credible receives compensation when we help you find the best product from one of our lending partners.
 The amount of our compensation does not impact how and where lenders appear on our site, and Credible charges you no fees of any sort.
 Some lenders may take traffic sources into account when offering credit terms.

 Turn your house into a dream home today.